Whaley Bridge Amenity Society

 We have carried out dozens of litter picks over more than 40 years.

-We comment as appropriate on planning applications and have contributed to planning strategy consultation documents, such as those concerning the Whaley Bridge Conservation Area (and the Whaley Bridge Conservation Area Character Assessments), the High Peak Local Plan and its emerging successor — the High Peak Local Plan 2014.
+We comment as appropriate on planning applications and have contributed to planning strategy consultation documents, such as those concerning the Whaley Bridge Conservation Area (and the Whaley Bridge Conservation Area Character Assessments) and the successor High Peak Local Plan adopted in April 2016.

 Mr M. L. Thomas